-Perfume/fragrance is the new smoking!
 Remember when smokers were so offended at non-smokers being repulsed or negatively affected by their cigarette smoke?
 We now have laws in affect for public safety because of the awareness of second-hand smoke that non-smokers are now protected from.
+However, perfume/fragrance, specifically plug in's and laundry detergent/softeners are the new smoking!
+Is any one else noticing the increase in fragrance used in products.
+It it is garbage bags and even our baby's toys!

 Histamine blockers, whether over-the-counter (OTC) or prescription anti-histamine medications are no way to live with allergies, nor do they provide a cure.
 Histamine is made within our bodies as a result of inflammatory reactions and immune responses.
 There are very little exogenous sources (obtained from the outside) of histamines.
 In another words, your body produces histamine.